J.S. Battye Memorial Fellowship

 Past J S Battye Memorial Fellows

-Chloe Bartram - Wallal: the 1922 Solar Eclipse Expedition
+Chloe Bartram - Wallal: The 1922 Solar Eclipse Expedition

 A timely 2022 fellowship on the centenary of this remarkable scientific expedition to the Kimberley.
 Chloe’s research focused on the Alexander Ross archive at the State Library, particularly photographic material.
 She also used the fellowship to examine the unacknowledged role of women in the expedition.